Akhilkuchibhotla/AI-Room-Furnishing-Assistant/README.md

 - Upload furniture you already own to see how it fits
 - Use the preview feature to experiment with different styles

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

 ### Development Setup
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)